BartJongejan/Bracmat/README.md

       An optional header file, if you want to compile Bracmat as a library.
     * xml.c
       Source code that implements support for reading XML-files
+    * json.c
+      Source code that implements support for reading JSON-files
 * Changelog

   A document describing changes between versions.